andrew/ultimate-awesome/README.md

 - [Awesome-Android-TV-FOSS-Apps](https://github.com/Generator/Awesome-Android-TV-FOSS-Apps) - A curated list of FOSS Android TV apps.
 - [Awesome-MLLM-Hallucination](https://github.com/showlab/Awesome-MLLM-Hallucination) - 📖 A curated list of resources dedicated to hallucination of multimodal large language models (MLLM).
 - [Awesome-Out-Of-Distribution-Detection](https://github.com/huytransformer/Awesome-Out-Of-Distribution-Detection) - Out-of-distribution detection, robustness, and generalization resources.
 The repository contains a curated list of papers, tutorials, books, videos, articles and open-source libraries etc.
-- [awesome-jquery](https://github.com/petk/awesome-jquery) - A curated list of awesome jQuery plugins, resources and other shiny things.
 - [awesome-capsule-networks](https://github.com/sekwiatkowski/awesome-capsule-networks) - A curated list of awesome resources related to capsule networks.
 - [awesome-ttygames](https://github.com/ligurio/awesome-ttygames) -  Unix ASCII games.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.